Cristian Andersen

 Franz West Foundation, courtesy Gagosian Gallery

-From the 1960’s until his death last year, Franz West explored the interplay between art and audiences with a diverse array of sculptures, performances, and installations.
-Premiering at City Hall Park, Untitled is one of the final works conceived by the late artist.
+From the 1960s until his death in 2012, Franz West explored the interplay between art and audiences with a diverse array of sculptures, performances, and installations.
+Premiering at City Hall Park, Untitled is one of the final works conceived by the artist.
 In keeping with many of his sculptures, these irregular forms have a strong sense of physicality and surface texture.
 Like bulbous, inverted pears, they populate the landscape in dialogue with the surrounding trees and the park’s urban context.
 Their pastel colors and eccentric, top-heavy shapes suggest an unlikely dance, both whimsical and enchanted.